Dogecoin Slips Another 2% After Nascar Appearance As Bitcoin, Ethereum Hold Together | Benzinga

 Dogecoin Slips Another 2% After Nascar Appearance As Bitcoin, Ethereum Hold Together

-Dogecoin (CRYPTO: DOGE) slipped over 2% at press time on Sunday night after a weekend that saw a car bearing the Shiba Inu mascot crash into a well at NASCAR.
+Dogecoin (CRYPTO: DOGE) slipped over 2% at press time on Sunday night after a weekend that saw a car bearing the Shiba Inu mascot crash into a wall at NASCAR.

 What Happened: DOGE traded 2.1% lower at $0.28 at press time over a 24-hour period.
 The meme cryptocurrency has tanked 14.72% over a seven-day basis.